Oluwatosin1620/LITA-Project-Assignment-2/README.md

 **Key Findings**
 In this analysis, lots of insights were generated.
 It answers the questions:

-  * What is the total No of products sold in 2023? **5,952**
+  * What is the total revenue for active subscriptions? **37,208,727**
-  * How many product types were sold in each month? **1**
+  * How many subscription types were subscribed for in each month? **1**
-  * How many products were sold in Jan? **496**
+  * How many subscription types were focused on in each region? **1**
-  * What is the total No of products sold in 2024? **3,969**
+  * What is the total revenue for cancelled subscriptions? **30,331,448**

-In Summary, the business focuses on a particular type of product and a specific region each month.
-There was only a change in the product type in August when the business initially sold shoes in 2023 but later changed to selling Hats in 2024.
+In Summary, a particular type of subscription was subscribed for each month and a particular type of subscription in each region.

 ## SQL (STANDARD QUERY LANGUAGE)